 Should you get the Jabra Sound+ app?

-AAC is the only high-quality Bluetooth codec supported by the Jabra Elite 45h, which is a shame for us Android users.
-Android and AAC mix poorly, and high-quality AAC streaming qualities are inconsistent across Android devices.
-The headset lacks a 3.5mm input, so high-resolution playback isn’t possible with the Elite 45h.
+AAC is the only high-quality Bluetooth codec you’ll find here, which is a shame for Android users.
+Historically, Android and AAC mix poorly, yielding inconsistent audio quality across Android.
+The Elite 45h lack a 3.5mm input, so high-resolution playback isn’t possible.

-How long does the battery last?
+How long does the Jabra Elite 45h battery last?

 How do the Jabra Elite 45h sound?